 - Crisp pickles are a classic side that adds a crunchy texture and tangy flavor, cutting through the richness of the tuna.
 Go for dill pickles for a traditional taste or sweet pickles for a bit of contrast.

 - Offering a creamy and crunchy texture, this Classic Vegan Coleslaw Recipe is a fantastic side that adds a refreshing touch.
+For another crowd-pleasing option, don’t miss my Creamy Vegan Dill Potato Salad - equally easy and just as delicious.

 The ingredients for the 'tuna', sunflower pesto, and vegan chipotle aioli are all gluten-free.
 Just make sure the bread you buy is labeled gluten-free.